moorbren/cs440-project/README.md

 # cs440-project

-KBB.com: Run using 'npm run kbb'
+  KBB.com:  'npm run kbb'
+Normalize:  'npm run normalize'

 ## Main normalizer (scripts/normalize-all.js)
 This combines all the data files listed in data/ into a single file and performs some final update operations.